lodgedwhere/lodgedwhere.github.io/essays/knowledge-ignorance-truth-bliss.md

 **Knowledge, ignorance, truth, and bliss**

  “Ignorance is bliss” is usually understood to mean that a lack of knowledge protects us from discomfort or suffering.
 Not knowing certain facts—about ourselves, others, or the world—can spare us anxiety, doubt, or pain.
-In this conventional sense, ignorance is seen as a kind of naive shelter, oblivious to inevitable consequences.
+In this conventional sense, ignorance is seen as a kind of naive shelter, where a fool can be oblivious to inevitable consequences.

 But this interpretation rests on an unexamined assumption: that knowledge is inherently closer to truth, and therefore more real, more authoritative, and ultimately more binding.